Dodgers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers and San Francisco Giants will send Caleb Ferguson and Sean Manaea, respectively, to the mound when the two clubs face off on Friday at Dodger Stadium, at 10:10 PM ET.
+The Los Angeles Dodgers and J.D.
+Martinez will hit the field against the San Francisco Giants and J.D.
+Davis on Saturday at 9:10 PM ET, in the third game of a four-game series at Dodger Stadium.

-The Dodgers are -165 moneyline favorites in this matchup with the Giants (+140).
-The over/under is 9 runs for this matchup.
+The Dodgers are -225 moneyline favorites for this matchup against the Giants (+180).
+The over/under for the matchup has been listed at 8.5 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.